jentery/508v3/tabletop.md

 ## KEYWORDS

+A list of keywords related to game prototyping.
+We should return to this list throughout the seminar.

 * A-D-M (see Weeks 1 and 3)
 * Action Writing (see Week 2)
 * Affect (see Week 9)